bemosior/reposervice/Building Instructions.md

 			FLUSH PRIVILEGES;
 			ALTER DATABASE fcrepo_islandora DEFAULT CHARACTER SET utf8;
 			ALTER DATABASE fcrepo_islandora DEFAULT COLLATE utf8_bin;

+You can install Fedora in one of two ways: from a binary distribution of "fcrepo-installer" or by building the installer from source.

+### Using a pre-built Fedora Commons installer

+The `reposervice-config` script will generate an `install.properties` file with the settings needed to make Fedora run in the reposervice environment.
+Use this file to install Fedora Commons to those specifications:

+		java -jar _location_/fcrepo-installer-3.6.2.jar \
+		$SERVICE_HOME/sed_substituted_files/fedora_home/install/install.properties

+### Building Fedora Commons from source

+1. Go into the 'fcrepo' directory: `cd fcrepo`

+1. Build repository installer:  `mvn clean install -Dintegration.test.skip=true`  (see [Install Fedora from source](https://wiki.duraspace.org/display/FEDORA35/Installation+From+Source)).
+Results are in `fcrepo-installer/target/fcrepo-installer-VERSION.jar`

 1. Run the installer: `java -jar fcrepo-installer/target/fcrepo-installer-3.6.2.jar` -- If you add `$SERVICE_HOME/sed_substituted_files/fedora_home/install/install.properties` to the command line, the following questions will not be asked and the values from the properties file will be used.